Hybrid Events Guide: how to plan your next hybrid event in 2022

 Keep your audience engaged and nurture them into potential leads through these activities:

-A well-crafted email highlighting the major talking points of different sessions at the event and soliciting attendee feedback is the easiest way to maintain the connection with your audience after the event.
+A well-crafted email highlighting the major talking points of different sessions and attendee feedback is the easiest way to connect with your audience after the event.
 These emails can include:

 - Links to downloadable content such as eBook, white papers, presentations